acm-uic/acm-uic.github.io/SIGs/Active/sigsystems.md

 This stuff isn't always easy, but it's super cool and will make you a better programmer.

 - Helpful for required courses: CS 261, 361

+## Recent happenings

+We learned some Rust and used that knowledge to build a parser for our shell.

+This semester, we’re getting into the (more fun) systems parts of the project!